-Investing into an affordable puppy crate that is small will make things much easier.
-Once you have found your crate, you will then need to decorate it with by covering it in blankets and including all their favorite toys.
-We recommend including a few chew toys for teething puppies as this will prevent them trying to chew their crate whilst going through the teething phase.
+Investing in an affordable puppy crate that is small will make things much easier.
+Once you have found your crate, you will then need to decorate it by covering it in blankets and including all their favorite toys.
+We recommend including a few chew toys for teething puppies as this will prevent them from trying to chew their crate whilst going through the teething phase.

 All the recommendations in this article include a wide variety of crate designs and materials to suit your home and your puppy will be able to treat as their very own space where they can relax happily.